-The Roofing Industry Alliance for Progress hosted its third Construction Management Student Competition.
+The Roofing Alliance hosted its fourth Construction Management Student Competition.

-A total of six teams participated: McWhorter School of Building Sciences at Auburn University, Auburn, Ala.; Colorado State University, Fort Collins; the Bert S. Turner Department of Construction Management at Louisiana State University, Baton Rouge; Tuskegee University, Tuskegee, Ala.; the University of Cincinnati, Cincinnati; and the M.E.
+Seven teams participated in this year's competition: McWhorter School of Building Sciences at Auburn University, Auburn, Ala.; Colorado State University, Fort Collins; Kennesaw State University Department of Construction Management, Marietta, Ga.; the Bert S. Turner Department of Construction Management at Louisiana State University, Baton Rouge; Robert R. Taylor School of Architecture and Construction Science at Tuskegee University, Tuskegee, Ala.; the University of Cincinnati, Cincinnati; and the M.E.
 Rinker Sr. School of Building Construction at the University of Florida, Gainesville.

 Faculty adviser: Nick Rubino

-Alliance member team mentor: Pat Wolack, Douglass Colony Group, Commerce City, Colo.
+Alliance member team mentor: Patrick Wolack, Douglass Colony Group, Commerce City, Colo.

 Faculty adviser: Robert Benton